“Big Bend is a land of strong beauty-often savage and always imposing” Lori Garrison

 Just to show you the size of this canyon, here’s a photo of a kayaker.
 Look how small in comparison to the canyon walls.

 Because of it’s remoteness, in 2012, Big Bend was named an International Dark Sky Park.
 Not only does it have the darkest skies measured in the lower 48, it’s also the largest International Dark Sky Park to date.
-Unfortunately, when we were there, it was a full moon and all we mostly saw was, the full moon.
+It was a full moon when we visited and all we mostly saw was, the full moon.
+I can only imagine how great it is when there’s no moon because it truly is so remote.

 Watch for special Ranger led programs thru out the year that highlight Big Bend’s starry skies.